ngworker/lumberjack/README.md

 Every log can be represented as a combination of its level, creation time, message, scope and payload.
 Using inline logs with the `LumberjackService` can cause structure duplication and-or de-standardization.

-Continue reading to know more about the recommended best practices designed to tackle this issues.
+Continue reading to know more about the recommended best practices designed to tackle this issue.

 ### Loggers